About the Challenge

 How to Participate

-Applications must be submitted through the Florida Law Enforcement Liaison Program website during the official application period and will highlight the agency's traffic safety efforts during the previous calendar year.
+Applications are submitted through the Florida Law Enforcement Liaison Program website during the official application period.
+Submissions highlight traffic safety efforts from the previous calendar year.
+The application period typically runs from January 1 through March 31.

-Category 12 – Champion’s Class (1st place winners from previous year)
+- Category 12 – Champions Class (first place winners from the previous year)

-The top three agencies in each category will receive placement letters, a plaque, challenge coin, and lodging for the awards ceremony in Orlando.
-Each placing agency will be provided up to five (5) rooms for the event.
-A Champions Cup will be awarded to the top agency in the Champions category.
-A perpetual cup engraved with the winning agency’s name will be presented and retained for one year before being returned.
-A miniature version will be awarded for permanent display by the agency.
+The top three agencies in each category receive a placement letter, a plaque, challenge coins, and lodging for the awards ceremony in Orlando.
+Each placing agency may receive up to five rooms for the event.
+The top agency in the Champions Class is awarded the Champions Cup, a perpetual trophy engraved with the agency’s name and retained for one year, along with a miniature version for permanent display.

 The 2025 awards ceremony is scheduled for July 24–25, 2025, in Orlando, Florida.